 A softened diet may be recommended depending on the surgery being performed.
-It is preferable that the regular dry food diet be softened; most kibble can be softened by adding hot water and covering for 20 minutes.
+It is preferable that their regular diet be maintained as much as possible.
+If fed a dry food diet, it can be softened by adding hot water and covering for 20 minutes.

 We also recommend that access to hard chew toys and/or hard treats be removed for 14 days post-surgery to allow for complete healing of the sutured gums.
 If you have questions about this, please do not hesitate to inquire with us before the admission time.

 Rough/excessive playing and running is not recommended during the recovery period.
 Leash walks are encouraged.
 You can also use this time to mentally exercise your pet by teaching new tricks and rewarding with soft treats.